Jma-n/parking-application/README.md

 DELETE /deleteSensor?mac=<mac>: Delete a sensor by MAC address.
 POST /editSensor?mac=<mac>&lot=<lot>: Edit or add a new sensor.

 4. Database Schema

-You will need two tables in your PostgreSQL database:
+You will need two tables in your PostgreSQL database: states and sensors.

 Table: states
+This table holds the status of each parking lot, including the signal strength and battery state of the sensors.

 Column	Type	Description
-mac	VARCHAR	MAC address of the sensor lot	INT	Parking lot number state	INT	Parking lot state rssi	INT	Signal strength indicator lastseen	BIGINT	Timestamp of last update batterystate	FLOAT	Battery status of sensor
+mac	VARCHAR	MAC address of the sensor lot	INT	Parking lot number state	INT	Current parking lot state rssi	INT	Signal strength indicator (RSSI) lastseen	BIGINT	Timestamp of the last update batterystate	FLOAT	Battery status of the sensor
 Table: sensors
+This table maps sensors to specific parking lots by their MAC addresses.

 Column	Type	Description
-mac	VARCHAR	MAC address of the sensor lot	INT	Associated parking lot
+mac	VARCHAR	MAC address of the sensor lot	INT	Associated parking lot number